 This Code is not intended to be a comprehensive rulebook and cannot address every situation that you may face.
 If you feel uncomfortable about a situation or have any doubts about whether it is consistent with the Company's ethical standards, seek help.
-We encourage you to contact the Human Resources Department and the Vice President, Corporate & Governance Counsel of the Legal Department for help.
+We encourage you to contact the Human Resources Department and the Vice President, Corporate & Governance Counsel for help.

-C. Reporting Violations of the Code
+C. Reporting Violations of this Code